Workshop in Literary Translation|

 ||Gen Ed Area Dept:

 To be announced.

 Weekly assignments and final project.

 Students should consult with the instructor before registering, and should be prepared to present a brief writing sample in English, in any literary genre, preferably but not necessarily translated from the French.
 No single textbook will be used, but a variety of theoretical and technical articles, ancillary to the main-creative-work in the course, will be assigned.

 While any student who has completed FREN 215 (with a minimum grade of B) or has placed out of FREN 215 through the placement test may sign up for this course, it is an advanced course intended for students who have already taken two courses in French beyond FREN 215 or already studied abroad in a French-speaking country.
 Readings, written assignments and class discussions will be in French.
 Only COL students my take this course CR/U. All others must take it for a letter grade.
-Students who are not admitted to the course through pre-registration are strongly encouraged to submit an enrollment request and attend the first class.

 |Drop/Add Enrollment Requests|

 |Total Submitted Requests: 0||1st Ranked: 0||2nd Ranked: 0||3rd Ranked: 0||4th Ranked: 0||Unranked: 0|